Xingtao/FFdynamic/apps/dynaObjDetector/README.md

 ##  A play case - Change Object Detectors at run time with live streams
 ---------

 This project provides a play groud one can change object detector types at run time while reading live streams (also local files).
 Those detectors are opencv supported one, yolo, ssd, face detector, etc.. or your own ones, which needs write a plugin wrapper.
-Here is an output stream gif, which run 2 detecors in parallle, draw boxes and texts when they find objects intereted.
+Here is an output stream gif, which run 2 detecors in parallle, draw boxes and texts when they locate objects intereted.

 ### Chnage detectors at run time